Do Car Rain Guards Actually Improve Airflow?

 Can having rain guards installed permanently damage my car's window seals?

 Generally, no. If they're installed correctly, they sit just above the seal.
 The main risk is if you try to force them on or if they're poorly made and snag on the seal when you roll the window up.
-I've had them on multiple cars for years without any permanent damage to the seals themselves.
+Owners report running them on multiple cars for years without permanent damage to the seals.

 I heard rain guards just cause more wind noise.
 Is that true?